greenelab/deep-review/sections/07_conclusions.md

 accuracy, such as preserving patient privacy and interpreting models.
 Ongoing research has begun to address these problems and shown they are not insurmountable.
-Deep learning offers the flexibility to model data in its most natural form `TODO: rephrase`, spurring creative modeling approaches that would be infeasible with other machine learning techniques.
+Deep learning offers the flexibility to model data in its most natural form, for example, longer DNA sequences instead of k-mers for transcription factor binding prediction and molecular graphs instead of pre-computed bit vectors for drug discovery.
+These flexible input feature representations have spurred creative modeling approaches that would be infeasible with other machine learning techniques.
 Unsupervised methods are currently less-developed than their supervised counterparts, but they may have the most potential.
 When deep learning algorithms can summarize very large collections of input data into interpretable models that spur scientists to ask